telescopeѲptics.net ▪▪▪▪ CONTENTS

 10.2.6.4.
 Maksutov-Cassegrain aberrations: axial

-Aberrations of a Maksutov-Cassegrain system are a sum of the aberrations of the meniscus corrector and the two mirrors.
+Aberrations of the Maksutov-Cassegrain system are a sum of the aberrations of the meniscus corrector and the two mirrors.
 In that sense, they are no different than system aberrations of a Schmidt-Cassegrain, given with Eq.
 113-119, with the only difference coming from the aberrations induced by a corrector.
 System aberration coefficients for two mirror systems with meniscus corrector are found from the sum of the coefficients for the three system elements.
 The main difference, as already mentioned, is that higher-order spherical aberration (HSA) is significantly greater with the meniscus-type corrector, making the third-order expressions for spherical aberration more approximate even with relatively slow mirrors.
 Designing a two-mirror Maksutov-Cassegrain is considerably more calculation extensive also due to the relatively significant corrector power.

 Lower-order spherical aberration (LSA) of a two-mirror system with full aperture Maksutov-type corrector is a sum of spherical aberration contributions of the corrector and two mirrors.
 Thus, the system aberration coefficient can be written as s=sL+sP+sS, with sL, sP and sS being the aberration coefficients for the meniscus, primary and secondary mirror, respectively.
 The system wavefront error is given as W=sD4/64 as the best focus P-V wavefront error (D being the aperture diameter).

 Lower-order spherical aberration aberration coefficient for the meniscus is, according to Eq.
-121.1, approximated by
+121.1, approximated by:

 For the primary, the lower-order aberration coefficient is given by